 Keeping expired foods in your cabinet or pantry not only takes up valuable space, but it costs money.

 Did you know even spices expire?
 Yup!
-Might be time to look through your spice rack and see if that one spice you used for that one recipe last year is still any good.
+Might be time to get your spice rack organized and see if that one spice you used for that one recipe last year is still any good.
 Honestly, spices don’t actually “go bad” they just become extremely bland.
 In fact, Eat By Date has a really thorough post explaining all of this.

 Solution: Create A Schedule To Remove Old Food